UnixJunkie/dolog/README.md

 dolog
 =====

-A dumb OCaml logger
+Minimalistic lazy logger in OCaml

-Every OCaml programmer seems to have his own logging module.
+Dolog was initially created for console applications, has optional coloring of log levels and optional user-defined prefix of log messages (called "sections").
-Let's not violate this ancestral tradition.
+WARNING: dolog uses local time to timestamp messages, _NOT_ GMT.

 example.ml is a compilable example.

-test.sh is a funny test script.
+test.sh is a test script.